-With public interest in the outdoors on the rise, the selection of outdoor gear has become larger and more diversified as well, especially when it comes to textile industry.
+With public interest in the outdoors on the rise, the selection of outdoor gear has become larger and more diversified as well, especially when it comes to the textile industry.
 Those trousers we referred to as outdoor trousers just ten years ago can now be clearly divided up into one of several categories according to the fabric it’s made of, the fit, its features and the intended area of use.

 Because trousers, like other outerwear, have to fit with your layering system, personal preferences and how you intend to use them, we thought it’d be useful to give you some tips on how to find the right outdoor trousers to fit your needs.
 So, brace yourself as we delve into the jungle of softshells, hardshells, walking trousers, climbing trousers, running tights and much more.

 Softshell trousers are characterised by their versatility.
-Made of elastic synthetic fabrics, these trousers are available with or without a membrane and with or without lining.
+Made of elastic synthetic fabrics, these trousers are available with or without a membrane and with or without a lining.
 Softshell trousers with a windproof membrane are just as unsusceptible to rain as models without a membrane, but not waterproof.
 Those with a lining have a loose mesh or soft fleece lining and are best suited for use in autumn or winter

 Softshell trousers are so versatile because they boast an excellent combination of breathability, weather protection (water-resistant and usually windproof) and comfort (elasticity, soft to the touch, no swishing noises).
 They are usually worn directly against your skin.
 You can also wear them underneath a pair of hardshell trousers or along with some long underwear in the wintertime as well.